-When considering a whole-home approach to security, it can be easy to overlook the garage.
+When considering a comprehensive approach to home security, it can be easy to overlook the garage.
 Yet, it’s the second-most common point of entry for burglars looking to infiltrate your home.
 Often, home security systems don’t include this type of monitoring.
-Luckily, we’ve rounded out ten easy ways to create a theft-proof garage that’ll deter criminals and protect your home.
+Luckily, we’ve rounded out ten easy ways to create a theft-proof, smart garage that’ll deter criminals and protect your home.

-No matter how safe you think your neighborhood is, leaving the door open sends an invitation to potential thieves by placing any valuables on display.
+No matter how safe you think your neighborhood is, leaving the garage door open sends an invitation to potential thieves by placing any valuables on display.
 A quick drive through a neighborhood will allow burglars to take note of any lucrative items stored in garages, such as sporting equipment, tools and cars, which can make your home a hot target.
 Be sure to keep the door closed anytime you’re away from home or not using it.
-With Vivint, you can control the door from anywhere with our app and your smartphone, removing the need to drive back home if you forgot.
+With smart home from Vivint, you can control the door from anywhere with our app and your smartphone, removing the need to drive back home if you forgot.

 Stay on top of access control.
-If you’ve just moved into a home with an automatic door or security system, the first order of business should be to change the codes on any devices or locks that could allow people entry to your home.
+If you’ve just moved into a home with an automatic door or home automation system, the first order of business should be to change the codes on any devices or locks that could allow people entry to your home.

 While windows are visually pleasing, they also offer an easy view of valuables stored inside.
-Use blinds or window coverings to conceal the area, or opt for privacy film, which allows light in while obscuring the view.
+Use blinds or window coverings to conceal the area, or opt for privacy film that allows light in while obscuring the view.
 If you don’t open the window, consider screwing it shut or ensure that the lock is always engaged.
 For added protection, install a window sensor on each window.
 If a window is opened, as part of a home automation system the window sensor will trigger an alarm and you’ll be notified immediately.

-4. Don’t leave the remote in the open.
+4. Don’t leave the garage door opener in plain sight

-If you regularly park your car in your driveway, don’t leave the remote control clipped to the visor.
+If you regularly park your car in your driveway, don’t leave the garage door opener clipped to the visor.
 Consider moving it to an inconspicuous location or replacing it with a key chain variety.
 Lock your car, even when you’re home.
 A remote is one of the easiest ways for thieves to gain entry to your home, and should be guarded like you’d guard your keys.

 Often, a home’s front door will contain beefed up locks, yet the entry door is equipped with nothing more than a handle lock.
-To make the most of security, install deadbolt locks on the entry door, and reinforce with a sturdy frame and strike plate.
-Take it one step further and install smart door locksto bring another layer of protection to your belongings and install smart door locks as part of a smart home security system.
+For more secure access control, install deadbolt locks on the entry door, and reinforce with a sturdy frame and strike plate.
+Add another layer of protection to your belongings and install smart door locks as part of a smart home security system.
 With a Vivint system you can control your locks with our app and your smartphone.